SilverBlog/silverblog/readme/en-US.md

 Thanks to [@Liqueur Librazy](https://github.com/Librazy) for providing the demo program server for this project.

-Thanks [Jetbrains](https://www.jetbrains.com/) for providing a free full IDE for this project
+Thanks [Jetbrains](https://www.jetbrains.com/) for providing a free All product IDE for this project